webber-energy-group/HOwDI/data/hubs/README.md

 ## geocode.py

-Generates `nodes.geojson`, which is a GeoJSON containing the locations of each node
+Generates `hubs.geojson`, which is a GeoJSON containing the locations of each hub